 IPPT-REQ-304250/B-IPPT FTCP response

-The IPPTServer Central Handler shall be able to decode a token response FTCP message and send the token response to the requesting application via WIR.
+The IPPTServer Central Handler shall be able to decode a token response FTCP message and send the token response to the requesting application.
 In case of failure, IPPTServer Central Handler shall send an appropriate error code to the application.